Yusmeiro Petit: San Francisco Giants (2012–2015)

 In the Giants' 18-inning victory over the Washington Nationals in the second game of the 2014 National League Division Series, Petit pitched 6 shut-out innings in relief to get the win, as Brandon Belt hit the game-winning home run in the 18th.

-In Game 4 of the 2014 National League Championship Series, Petit pitched three scoreless innings in relief of Ryan Vogelsong that gave the Giants time to erase a 4-1 deficit.
+In Game 4 of the 2014 National League Championship Series, Petit pitched three scoreless innings in relief of Ryan Vogelsong that gave the Giants time to erase a 4–1 deficit.

 With the Giants' victory over the Kansas City Royals to secure the 2014 World Series title, Petit won his second world championship.
 He also became the only professional baseball player to win both the Little League World Series and the MLB World Series.

+Petit made 42 appearances for San Francisco in 2015, compiling a 3.67 ERA with 59 strikeouts across 76 innings pitched.
+On 2 December 2015, Petit was non–tendered by the Giants and became a free agent.

 Washington Nationals (2016)

-Petit reached free agency after the 2015 season.
-The Washington Nationals announced on December 14, 2015, that he accepted a one-year deal with an option for a second year, which was declined.
-On April 7, against the Miami Marlins, he made his Nationals debut.
+The Washington Nationals announced on 14 December 2015, that he accepted a one-year deal with an option for a second year, which was declined.
+On 7 April, against the Miami Marlins, he made his Nationals debut.

 Los Angeles Angels (2017)

-On February 8, 2017, the Los Angeles Angels signed Petit to a minor league contract with an invitation to spring training.
-On March 30, he was added to the opening day roster.
-On April 5, he made his Angels debut against the Oakland Athletics.
+On 8 February 2017, the Los Angeles Angels signed Petit to a minor league contract with an invitation to spring training.
+On 30 March, he was added to the opening day roster.
+On 5 April, he made his Angels debut against the Oakland Athletics.

 Oakland Athletics (2018–2021)

-On December 7, 2017, Petit signed a two-year contract with the Oakland Athletics which includes a club option for 2020.
-Petit finished his first season with the A's with a 7-3 record and an even 3.00 ERA over 93 innings.
+On 7 December 2017, Petit signed a two-year contract with the Oakland Athletics which includes a club option for 2020.
+Petit finished his first season with the A's with a 7–3 record and an even 3.00 ERA over 93 innings.
 He continued his success the following season, registering an ERA of 2.71 in 80 games, prompting the Athletics to exercise their option on him.
 In the shortened 2020 season, Petit recorded a 1.66 ERA in 21 2/3 innings.

-On February 14, 2021, Petit resigned with the Athletics on a 1-year contract worth $2.55 million.
+On 14 February 2021, Petit resigned with the Athletics on a 1-year contract worth $2.55 million.
 In 2021, Petit logged 78 games of 3.92 ERA ball, striking out 37 in 78.0 innings of work.
 He became a free agent following the season.